se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 export class AppComponent {}
 ```

-In Angular we use the `@Component` tag, which is known as a decorator, to mark classes that should be considered elements that can be used in your HTML markup.
-You have the ability to pass that `@Component` properties to describe the element.
+In Angular we use the `@Component` tag, to mark a class as an Angular component.
+It provides the metadata that determines how the component is processed during runtime.

-* The `selector` property determines that tag’s name when typed in HTML.
-The use of selector: "my-app" is how Angular knows what to do when it sees a `<my-app>` tag in HTML.
+* The use of `selector: my-app` is how Angular knows what to do when it sees a `<my-app>` tag in HTML.

 * The `template` property controls what HTML gets rendered when this component is used.